 Please note that the above dates are indicative and may be subject to change due to the current Covid-19 public health restrictions.

 Please download and complete the pre-course clinical logbook below.
-You have until 19th Aug 2022 to complete this logbook however we ask that you download pages 3 and 4 separately, complete as soon as possible and upload with your application.
-We cannot consider your application without pages 3 and 4 completed.
+You have until Friday, 18th August 2023 to complete this logbook however we ask that you download pages 3 until 5 separately, complete as soon as possible and upload with your application.
+We cannot consider your application without pages 3 until 5 completed.

 Record of Ultrasound Clinical Experience (PreCourse Record of Ultrasound Clinical Experience)